 Installed within this machine is a 15-bar pump, a stainless steel structure for durability, a nozzle for frothing milk and cream, as well as being able to produce a single serving for espresso.
 It’s a basic machine that’s great for those on a budget, but offers a wide variety of features, despite the not-so-extensive list.

 My First Impression

-So the trouble became finding one that I could afford that would actually do what it claimed.
-Like I said, I have gone through a few that could not deliver on that promise.
+So the trouble became finding one that I could afford that would do what it claimed.
+As I said, I have gone through a few that could not deliver on that promise.
 In comes the DeLonghi EC330 and I have been happy with it since I bought it.

 The Advantages of the Product

-The number one advantage to this machine is the 15-bar water pump.
-The metric refers to how high the water pressure is and you need at least a 9-bar in order to make espresso.
-So, off the bat you know you are going to be able to make an actual espresso and not just a shot of coffee.
+The number one advantage of this machine is the 15-bar water pump.
+The metric refers to how high the water pressure is, and you need at least a 9-bar to make espresso.
+So, off the bat, you know you are going to be able to make an actual espresso and not just a shot of coffee.

-Another feature I really like is that this espresso machine is stainless steel.
-Maybe it’s just the old barista in me talking but stainless steel is ideal in kitchens because it is a non-porous metal, meaning things like bacteria or dirt can’t get in it which makes it easy to sanitize and longer lasting.
+Another feature I like is that this espresso machine is stainless steel.
+Maybe it’s just the old barista in me talking, but stainless steel is ideal in kitchens because it is a non-porous metal, meaning things like bacteria or dirt can’t get in it, which makes it easy to sanitize and longer-lasting.

-The other feature I really like about this machine is the nozzle for frothing milk or cream in order to make cappuccinos or lattes.
-This way you can really spoil yourself from the comfort of your own home.
+The other feature I like about this machine is the nozzle for frothing milk or cream to make cappuccinos or lattes.
+This way, you can spoil yourself from the comfort of your own home.